-The latest addition to the Danish capital’s hotel scene launched in early December when Dutch chain Citizen M, added to its global footprint with the opening of its first Nordic hotel at Rådhuspladsen (Town Hall Square) in Copenhagen.
-The new 4-star hotel will be within walking distance of Copenhagen Central Station, Tivoli Gardens, and the main shopping streets.
-Featuring a top-floor living-room lobby overlooking the historic city centre.
+The latest addition is a hotel from Dutch chain Citizen M at Rådhuspladsen (Town Hall Square).
+The new 4-star hotel is within walking distance of Copenhagen Central Station, Tivoli Gardens, and the main shopping streets.
+The hotel has a top-floor living-room lobby overlooking the historic city centre.

-Copenhagen’s biggest hotel group Arp-Hansen launched its latest addition to the cool, budget WakeUp Hotel concept in October.
-With 585 rooms the hotel has minimalistic, high quality features designed by renowned Danish architect Kim Utzon.
+Copenhagen’s biggest hotel group Arp-Hansen also launched the cool, budget WakeUp Hotel concept last year.
+With 585 rooms the hotel has minimalist high quality features designed by renowned Danish architect Kim Utzon.
 It has a great location on Bernstorffsgade, close to the harbor and the city center’s main attractions.

-Adding to its choice of five existing Copenhagen properties Guldsmeden Hotel is opening its sixth and largest hotel at Copenhagen’s Islands Brygge in 2019.
-In keeping with the rest of the eco-conscious group, it will follow sustainable principles with a maritime theme.
+Adding to its choice of five existing Copenhagen properties Guldsmeden Hotel opened its sixth and largest hotel at Copenhagen’s Islands Brygge.
+In keeping with the rest of the eco-conscious group, it follows sustainable principles with a maritime theme.

-The Brøchner hotel group will also include to its property portfolio with the opening of Hotel Ottilia in January 2019.
-Located on the site of the iconic Carlsberg brewery, the new 4-star hotel has 156 rooms and a restaurant with a rooftop terrace.
+The Brøchner hotel group also opened the Hotel Ottilia.
+Located on the site of the iconic Carlsberg brewery, the new four-star hotel has 156 rooms and a restaurant with a rooftop terrace.

-Beyond the Danish capital the Brøchner hotel chain is also set to open its very first boutique hostel in the centre of Aarhus in 2019.
-Located in a former library in Mølleparken 560-bed hostel will have an outdoor area, social spaces and a food court.
+Beyond the Danish capital the Brøchner hotel chain also opened its very first boutique hostel in the centre of Aarhus.
+Located in a former library in Mølleparken, this hostel has an outdoor area, social spaces and a food court.

-In late 2019 Radisson Red Aarhus, the new creative brand from the Radisson Hotel Group inspired by music, art, and fashion, will open with 78 rooms, a restaurant, gym, and a meeting space.
+The Radisson Red Aarhus, the new creative brand from the Radisson Hotel Group inspired by music, art, and fashion, also opened a hotel with a restaurant, gym, and a meeting space.
 Located in the center of the city, it is near the retail street, main attractions, and the historic Latin quarter.
 The main railway station is within walking distance and there will be easy access to the airport.

-Meanwhile in January 2019 the new budget chain Zleep Hotel is opening a 126-bedroom hotel right next door to the train station in the centre of Aalborg.
-With great value rates and good quality rooms the hotel is perfect for tourists and business travelers alike.
+The new budget chain Zleep Hotel also opened a 126-bedroom hotel right next door to the train station in the centre of Aalborg.
+With great value rates and good quality rooms, the hotel is perfect for tourists and business travelers alike.

-Away from the city on the North Sealand coast in Hornbaek the hotel Hornbækhus reopened earlier this summer (June 2018) following an extensive renovation and is seeing both locals and guests coming together over dinner for a shared meal served on its long wooden tables.
+Away from the city on the North Sealand coast in Hornbaek, the hotel Hornbækhus reopened following an extensive renovation.
+Here, locals and guests coming together over dinner for a shared meal served on its long wooden tables.

 The hotel’s little sister Villa Strand has also reopened following a complete renovation.
 The white villa offers 15 en suite rooms with breakfast served at Hornbækhus.
 It’s perfectly located on the sand dunes at Hornbaek with direct access from the garden to the beach.

 Meanwhile Svinkløv Badehotel on the North Jutland coast near Blokhus is one of Denmark’s most iconic seaside hotel.
 The large wooden structure has been completely restored following a devastating fire in 2016.
-Now back to its former glory, the 36-bedrooms (now all en-suite) will reopen in spring 2019.
+Now back to its former glory, the 36-bedrooms (now all en-suite) reopened last year.

-Looking ahead to 2020 there is news of the Hilton group returning to Copenhagen with a prominent quayside location for a new upmarket hotel; the first hotel in the Danish capital for the Comwell group with a new 484 bedroom in Nordhavn; a new 12-storey hotel in Viborg; and the old police station in the genteel north Jutland seaside town of Skagen will transform into a 150-bedroom hotel.
+The Hilton group is also returning to Copenhagen with a prominent quayside location for a new upmarket hotel this year in Nordhavn.
+There will also be a new 12-storey hotel in Viborg; and the old police station in the genteel north Jutland seaside town of Skagen will be transformed into a 150-bedroom hotel.